KumarVivek/msteams-docs/msteams-platform/designing-your-app/designing-in-meeting-tab.md

 ## Components

-In-meeting tabs are built primarily with the following UI components (which are based on the [Fluent Design System](https://fluentsite.z22.web.core.windows.net/)).
+In-meeting tabs are built primarily with the following UI components (which are based on the <a href="https://fluentsite.z22.web.core.windows.net/" target="_blank">Fluent Design System</a>).

 Component | Guidelines | Example
  - | - | -
-[Button](https://www.figma.com/file/QjjWsZYpNqwjRc3OXTgBpp/Principles-and-guidelines?node-id=214%3A10089) | Primary and secondary buttons can be medium or small | Send a response
+<a href="https://www.figma.com/file/QjjWsZYpNqwjRc3OXTgBpp/Principles-and-guidelines?node-id=214%3A10089" target="_blank">Button</a> | Primary and secondary buttons can be medium or small | Send a response
-[Input](https://www.figma.com/file/QjjWsZYpNqwjRc3OXTgBpp/Principles-and-guidelines?node-id=214%3A10102) | Field for brief user input.
+<a href="https://www.figma.com/file/QjjWsZYpNqwjRc3OXTgBpp/Principles-and-guidelines?node-id=214%3A10102" target="_blank">Input</a> | Field for brief user input.
 Label text can include an icon  | Enter feedback
-[Dropdown](https://www.figma.com/file/QjjWsZYpNqwjRc3OXTgBpp/Principles-and-guidelines?node-id=214%3A10115) | Select one or more options from a list.
+<a href="https://www.figma.com/file/QjjWsZYpNqwjRc3OXTgBpp/Principles-and-guidelines?node-id=214%3A10115" target="_blank">Dropdown</a> | Select one or more options from a list.
 Can include search and multi-selection features | Choose a language
-[Selection controls](https://www.figma.com/file/QjjWsZYpNqwjRc3OXTgBpp/Principles-and-guidelines?node-id=214%3A10128) | Use checkboxes for multiple choices or radio buttons and toggles for single choices.
+<a href="https://www.figma.com/file/QjjWsZYpNqwjRc3OXTgBpp/Principles-and-guidelines?node-id=214%3A10128" target="_blank">Selection controls</a> | Use checkboxes for multiple choices or radio buttons and toggles for single choices.
 For more detailed selections, use a slider | Vote in a poll
-[Alerts](https://www.figma.com/file/QjjWsZYpNqwjRc3OXTgBpp/Principles-and-guidelines?node-id=214%3A10141) | Whether displaying an urgent message, error state, or warning, the message should be short and won't interrupt the user's current task | Display issue when submitting a response
+<a href="https://www.figma.com/file/QjjWsZYpNqwjRc3OXTgBpp/Principles-and-guidelines?node-id=214%3A10141" target="_blank">Alerts</a> | Whether displaying an urgent message, error state, or warning, the message should be short and won't interrupt the user's current task | Display issue when submitting a response

 ## Theming

 ### Colors

-Use the [recommended color scheme (Figma)](https://www.figma.com/file/QjjWsZYpNqwjRc3OXTgBpp/Principles-and-guidelines?node-id=257%3A15283) for backgrounds, foregrounds, and conveying states.
+Use the <a href="https://www.figma.com/file/QjjWsZYpNqwjRc3OXTgBpp/Principles-and-guidelines?node-id=257%3A15283" target="_blank">recommended color scheme (Figma)</a> for backgrounds, foregrounds, and conveying states.

 ### Typography

-Use the [recommended font sizes and weights (Figma)](https://www.figma.com/file/QjjWsZYpNqwjRc3OXTgBpp/Principles-and-guidelines?node-id=257%3A15283) for titles, body text, and metadata text.
+Use the <a href="https://www.figma.com/file/QjjWsZYpNqwjRc3OXTgBpp/Principles-and-guidelines?node-id=257%3A15283" target="_blank">recommended font sizes and weights (Figma)</a> for titles, body text, and metadata text.

 ## Best practices